ItayHarShuv/Computer-Graphics-Lab/README.md

 week 4: I started implement the 3D virsion of the game, I've done a grided (on every face) cube that I can put numbers on it's cells.

 week 5: No progress this week do to other obligations.

+week 6: Upgrade the desine a little, made the cube roll with WDSA keys and made the cells open proparly with undo and restart buttons.

+week 7: No progress this week do to other obligations.